Washington state police officer shoots two men accused of stealing beer

-SEATTLE A police officer in the Washington state capital of Olympia shot and wounded two unarmed black men suspected of trying to steal beer from a supermarket on Thursday, law enforcement said, prompting protests in the city.
+SEATTLE A police officer in the Washington state capital of Olympia shot and wounded two unarmed black men suspected of trying to steal beer from a local supermarket on Thursday, law enforcement said.

-The two brothers, aged 21 and 24, were hospitalized, one in critical condition with multiple gunshot wounds, Olympia Police Chief Ronnie Roberts told a news conference.
+The two brothers, aged 21 and 24, were hospitalized, one of them in critical condition with multiple gunshot wounds, Olympia Police Chief Ronnie Roberts said at a news conference.

-Officer Ryan Donald, who had been with the Olympia Police Department for three years, told authorities the men had no weapons but attacked him with a skateboard, and that he had issued a verbal warning before opening fire.
+Officer Ryan Donald, a three-year veteran of the Olympia Police Department, told authorities the men had no weapons but attacked him with a skateboard, and that he had issued a verbal warning before opening fire.

 The incident follows a series of fatal police confrontations across the United States that have put law enforcement agencies under scrutiny over the use of force, particularly against minorities.